deepset-ai/haystack/docs/_src/api/api/summarizer.md

 **Arguments**:

+                           'facebook/rag-token-nq', 'facebook/rag-sequence-nq'.
+                           See https://huggingface.co/models?filter=summarization for full list of available models. into a single text.
+This separator appears between those subsequent docs.
+                                If set to "True", all docs will be joined to a single string that will then be summarized.
+                                Important: The summary will depend on the order of the supplied documents!
 - `model_name_or_path`: Directory of a saved model or the name of a public model e.g.
-                           'facebook/rag-token-nq', 'facebook/rag-sequence-nq'.
-                           See https://huggingface.co/models?filter=summarization for full list of available models.
 - `model_version`: The version of model to use from the HuggingFace model hub.
 Can be tag name, branch name, or commit hash.
 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `max_length`: Maximum length of summarized text